NimithaRamesh/CSC415_Assignment-1/README.md

 Steps 1:

--Change the "Branch" to "Project_2".
+-In "Branch", change that to "Project_2".

 Steps 2:

--The final version of assignment 2 is in "Assignment 2 v11".
+-The working version of assignment 2 is the "Assignment 2 v11" folder.

 Steps 3: